 22 By so much was Jesus made a surety of a better testament.” -Hebrews 7

-There is widespread confusion in the world today concerning the racial character of the ancient Egyptians.
+There is widespread confusion in the world today concerning the racial character of the ancient Egyptians and other Hamites.
 Largely this is due to the rise of Negrocentric revisionism in recent decades as African Americans desperately seek a cultural identity worthy of pride.
 There is much to be said of this topic, and interested readers might care to view the following writings concerning Negrocentric views of the Bible and ancient Egypt.

 It can be demonstrated that the Biblical Caphtorim and Philistines (descendants of Mizraim, the Egyptian patriarch) are one and the same people as the Minoans of Crete.
 Demonstrably these people were Caucasoid Mediterranean stock very similar to their southerly Egyptian cousins.